 These delicious fruity dippers are a doddle to put together and make a healthy treat for everyone.
 Get the kids threading their favourite fruits (carefully!) on to mini skewers or toothpicks – we’ve used strawberries, grapes and blueberries but pretty much all fresh fruit works well – and whisking up the ingredients for this simple chocolate sauce.

 Slimming World chocolate sauce

 This two-step chocolate sauce is super quick and easy – and the best bit is that there’s no actual chocolate required!
 Most of the ingredients can be found at the back your baking cupboard, which makes it a winner when you fancy something sweet and slimming-friendly.
 Here’s how you make it:

 200ml almond milk, plain and unsweetened (you can also use cow’s milk if you prefer – using skimmed takes the recipe to 4 Syns per serving)

 1. Mix the cocoa powder, hot chocolate powder and cornflour with a splash of the almond milk to make a smooth paste.
 Gradually whisk in the rest of the almond milk, then transfer to a small saucepan.

 2. Warm the chocolate sauce over a very low heat, stirring continuously, until steaming and thickened but not boiling.
 Divide the sauce between 2 small serving bowls and serve with the fruit skewers for dunking.

-We’d love to see what you and your mini masterchefs get up to in the kitchen this Easter.
+We’d love to see what you and your mini masterchefs get up to in the kitchen.
 Send your snaps to the blog or share on social using #theSlimmingWorldblog!